 NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

-Rosemary herb Nutrition facts
+Rosemary Herb Nutrition Facts

-Rosmarinus officinalis Note needle-like narrow, pointed leaves.
+Rosmarinus officinalis Note needle-like narrow, pointed leaves & lilac rosemary flowers.

 The plant parts, including flowers and leaves, have a fragrance that is pungently aromatic and somewhat camphoraceous (camphor-like).

-Health benefits of Rosemary herb
+Health Benefits of Rosemary Herb

 See the table below for in depth analysis of nutrients: